-DATES: July 12 - July 30, 9 a.m.-12 p.m.
-FEE: \$550
+DATES: Multi-week: July 11-15, July 18-22, July 25-29, August 1-5, 9 a.m. - 12 p.m.

 PHYSICAL EDUCATION CREDIT

 Students participate in a wide variety of rigorous team and lifetime sports as well as physical fitness during this three-week program.
 Hard work, fair competition, cooperation, sportsmanship, fitness, and enjoyment of physical activity are emphasized.
 Daily attendance is mandatory.
 Students who complete this course will earn 1/3 Physical Education credit (the equivalent of one trimester).